praul/RemoteDEV/README.md

 This container is designed for using VSCode with multiple remote locations mounted via SSHFS.
 It enables seamless development across several remote servers, with all mounts accessible under `/mnt/sshfs/{project}`.

+It also mitigates VSCode deprecating old servers.
+You can mount your old servers into this container and keep on using VSCode.

 ## Features

 - **SSHFS Mounts:** Automatically mounts remote project folders as defined in `/config/servers.json` to `/mnt/sshfs/{name}`.